| |

 condemned communism in Russia, Mexico and Spain, a simultaneous

-encyclical directed at German Roman Catholics, Mit brennender
+encyclical directed at German Roman Catholics, MIT brennender

 Sorge failed to make any explicit criticism of Nazism and